mvolkmann/blog/src/swift/SwiftCharts.md

    ```

 1. In the loop inside the `Chart` where marks are created,
-   determine if the current data point should be animated now,
+   determine if the current data point should be shown now,
    base its value on that, and use that value in the mark.

    ```swift